 Russian tax, currency and customs legislation as currently in effect is vaguely drafted and is subject to varying interpretations, selective and inconsistent application and changes, which can occur frequently, at short notice and may apply retrospectively.
+Management's interpretation of such legislation as applied to the transactions and activity of the Bank may be challenged by the relevant regional and federal authorities.
+Recent events within the Russian Federation suggest that the tax authorities may be taking a more assertive position in their interpretation and application of this legislation and assessments.
 It is therefore possible that transactions and activities of the Bank that have not been challenged in the past may be challenged at any time in the future.
 As a result, significant additional taxes, penalties and interest may be assessed by the relevant authorities.
 Fiscal periods remain open and subject to review by the tax authorities for a period of three calendar years immediately preceding the year in which the decision to conduct a tax review is taken.
 Under certain circumstances tax reviews may cover longer periods.